cyber-murmel/chubby-hat/README.md

 ### Requirements
 Apart from [KiCad 7](#kicad-version) this requires some additional software.

+The Makefile calls a Python script that makes use of [sexptdata](https://pypi.org/project/sexpdata/) to parse KiCad files.
+Install [Poetry](https://python-poetry.org/) and run `poetry shell` followed by `poetry install` in the root of this repositoryto set up a virtual environment with the required package(s).
+To re-enter this environment, simply run `poetry shell` in the root of this repository.

 For PDF export you need to install [Poppler](https://poppler.freedesktop.org/).
 Gerber export requires [zip](https://infozip.sourceforge.net/).
 Pattern creation is implemented with [OpenSCAD](https://openscad.org/).